Manipur attack: Combing operations on for militants, border security to be beefed up | Law-Order

 - India

-(Eds: Recasting Intro, adding details) Imphal, Nov 14 (PTI)A massive manhunt is on in the jungles of Churachandrapur in Manipur near the border with Myanmar to search for militants belonging to two shadowy outfits who have claimed responsibility for a deadly ambush which killed personnel and family members of the para-military Assam Rifles.
+(Eds: Correcting place spelling in para 1) Imphal, Nov 14 (PTI)A massive manhunt is on in the jungles of Churachandpur in Manipur near the border with Myanmar to search for militants belonging to two shadowy outfits who have claimed responsibility for a deadly ambush which killed personnel and family members of the para-military Assam Rifles.

 Officials said that the combing operation conducted jointly by Assam Rifles and state police was on in the jungles surrounding the village of Sekhen where the ambush was laid on Saturday.